fact-project/corsika_wrapper/README.md

 ## How to use
 ### Once
-tell the corsika wrapper which CORISKA executable you want to run with the `-c` option.
+tell the corsika wrapper which CORISKA executable you want to run, using the `-c` option.
 ```bash
 user@machine:~$ corsika -c /home/user/corsika/corsika-74005/run/corsika74005Linux_QGSII_urqmd
 ```